danielab93/danielab93/README.md

 -->

 ## About
 Hello, my name is Daniela, I'm 28 years old and live in the beautiful Hanseatic city of Hamburg.
 I participated in the Web Development Bootcamp of neuefische :fish: from November 2021 until February 2022 and learned a lot of coding stuff!
+And now I'm eager to improve my coding skills.

 ## What I like
 - Italy :it: